-Despite extensive research on the business-related aspects of teleoperation (TO) and the 5G network required to run it, at conclusion of the project one crucial question remains: how can we build on the technical achievements of the project to realize a healthy ecosystem in which teleoperation is deployed at scale in a societally acceptable and economically viable manner?
+As reported above, partners in the 5G-Blueprint realised extensive research on the businessrelated aspects of teleoperation and the 5G network required to run it.

+At conclusion of the project, however, one crucial question remains: how can we build on the technical achievements of the project to realize a healthy ecosystem in which teleoperation (TO) is deployed at scale in a societally acceptable and economically viable manner?

-Deliverable D3.5 "Governance models and recommendations" [2] aims to provide concrete answers to that question and more specifically translates the technical outcomes and business model analyses into a deployment roadmap with an associated governance structure.
-The report aligns challenges and recommendations
+Deliverable D3.5 "Governance models and recommendations" aims to provide concrete answers to that question and more specifically translates the technical outcomes and business model analyses into a deployment roadmap with an associated governance structure.

+The deliverable summarizes challenges, conclusions and recommendations

 - along the 7 application scenarios cfr.
-Fig. 2 depicted above, and - along 3 main themes (and underlying issues) that in the project's opinion shape the deployment path of TO apart from the 'business' dimension: 'Operations', 'Legal', and '5G-Network'.
+Fig. 2 depicted above, and - along 4 main themes (and underlying issues) that in our opinion shape the deployment path of TO: 'Operations', 'Legal', '5G-Network', and 'Business'.

-As depicted in the table below, each of these 3 themes bundles a series of topics that have been analyzed indepth, resulting in concerns or key limitations characterized as either short-term challenges or long-term hard constraints.
-It appears teleoperated transport is already commercially viable and up and running in small-scale applications with a limited geographic scope, as notably:
+As explained below, each of these 4 themes bundles a series of topics that have been analyzed in-depth, resulting in concerns or key limitations characterized as either short-term challenges or long-term hard constraints.

+Before diving in the details, it finally is important to understand that within all scenarios considered, teleoperation can be applied in either teleoperated transport is already commercially viable and up and running in applications with a limited geographic scope, as notably: